 - 400 g/ 14.1 oz/ 2 cups sugar

-- roasted nuts, optional
+- roasted nuts optional

-Prepare everything before making the syrup.
+- Prepare everything before making the syrup.

+- Line a medium casserole dish with cling film.
 Let the butter come to room temperature and chop into small cubes.
 Weigh the cocoa into a small bowl and set aside.
-Place the powdered sugar in a large bowl.
+Place the powdered milk in a large bowl.
 Roast the nuts, if using, in a pan without fat while shaking often and let cool.

-Take the syrup off the heat, add the cocoa powder, place the pot back on the stove and let it bubble just one more time.
+- Take the syrup off the heat, add the cocoa powder, place the pot back on the stove and let it bubble just one more time.

-Immediately pour the syrup over the powdered milk and stir vigorously.
+- Immediately pour the liquid over the powdered milk and stir vigorously.

-Cut into squares or rectangles before serving.
+- Cut into squares or rectangles before serving.